DerwenAI/kuzu-rdflib/README.md

 python3 sparql.py
 ```

-Then run the `demo.py` script to perform a SPARQL query:
+Then run the `demo.py` script to perform an example SPARQL query
+and SHACL validation:

 ```bash
 python3 demo.py